 Oregon State University Malheur Experiment Station, Ontario, Oregon USA

 Soil Moisture Instrumentation

 Using tensiometers to make irrigation decisions in greenhouse production University of California, Davis, California USA, Dr. J. Heiner Lieth

-Soil Moisture Monitoring University of California, S. Orloff, B. Hansen and D. Putnam -Includes a downloadable Excel® Graphing Spreadsheet.
+Soil Moisture Monitoring "A Simple Method to Improve Alfalfa and Pasture Irrigation Management" University of California, S. Orloff, B. Hansen and D. Putnam -Includes a downloadable Excel® Graphing Spreadsheet.